 Congratulations!
 You’ve finished filling out the Free Application for Federal Student Aid!
 Now what?

-If your application is complete, you and the financial aid offices of up to ten schools listed on your FAFSA will receive a copy of your Student Aid Report (SAR) — usually within 3 to 5 days.
+If your application is complete, you and the financial aid offices of up to ten schools listed on your FAFSA will receive an e-mail with a link to an online copy of your Student Aid Report (SAR) — usually within 3 to 5 days.

 Your SAR is a paper or electronic document that specifies your Expected Family Contribution (EFC) — a very important number that will determine your need and eligibility for aid.

 Here’s how to make corrections to your FAFSA!

 If the SAR does not arrive within three weeks, call 1-800-4-FED-AID (1-800-433-3243) or login to fafsa.gov to inquire about the status of your FAFSA.